Samaras7/Samaras7/README.md

 - 🔭 I’m currently working on practicing my C# skills
-- 🌱 I’m currently learning French and Java :O
+- 🌱 I’m currently learning French and React :O
 - 💬 Ask me about Anything :D
 - 📫 How to reach me: You can reach me on my instagram: Samarass34
 - 😄 Pronouns: He/HIM